Oyekunle-Mark/blog/blog/posts/my-first-foray-into-3d-printing.md

 ## Choosing my first 3D printer.

 There is no shortage of choice when looking to buy a 3D printer.
 From a few hundred pounds to models selling at over a thousand pounds, you can find something for your budget if you look hard enough.
 There were a few tradeoffs I was willing to make when I was looking for a good first printer:

 1. Pay more for ease of use, but keep costs down by not spending on features I didn't even understand what they did.
 2. Get something that *just worked*.
 3. I don't mind buying a machine with a closed ecosystem if it will deliver superior print quality when compared to its more *open* counterparts.

 The folks of the 3D printing world are one to tweak and fiddle endlessly.
 While those are vanities I am guilty of myself, I didn't want to carry it over to my 3D printing exploration.
 At least not when starting.
 I understood that I would be working with the little time I could make out from other works, so would prefer to spend my time printing than taking the printer apart constantly.
 The tradeoff is that I would have to pay more for one of the models that guaranteed such out-of-the-box performance.

 I eventually went with a [Bambu Lab P1S](https://uk.store.bambulab.com/products/p1s?variant=40954930233404).
-The Bambu Lab printers come with the option of an AMS[^1] which adds about 230 pounds to the purchase price.
+The Bambu Lab printers come with the option of an [Automatic Material System](https://uk.store.bambulab.com/products/ams-multicolor-printing) which adds about 230 pounds to the purchase price.
 I skipped that add-on.
 I didn't consider it required for a beginner.
-From the reviews, the Bambu Lab printers are less hands-on when compared to their Prusa[^2] counterparts.
+From the reviews, the Bambu Lab printers are less hands-on when compared to their [Prusa](https://www.prusa3d.com/category/3d-printers/) counterparts.
 Also, where Prusa embraces an open ecosystem approach, Bambu Lab takes a closed ecosystem position.
 With the goal I set out with when shopping for a printer, I believe the choice of Bambu Lab satisfied my requirement perfectly.

 ## Learning 3D modelling